orouits/led/README.md

 Each function has a short name and a long name
 - example:  `s|substitute`

 The first argment (arg0) is allways a `regex`.
-It is used to identify a matching zone where the function is applied in the input line.
+It is used to identify a matching zone of the current line where the function is applied.

 - if the regex is NOT defined (empty)
     - `function/`